FAQs & Contact Us

 Some children do experience homesickness, especially in the first few weeks of school.
 If this happens, encourage your child to get involved!
 You should also encourage him/her to speak with his/her prefect, housemaster, advisor or monitor.
 You may contact the housemaster or advisor as well.
 These people often have a more realistic sense of how your child is doing than he/she does.
 Support your child, but remember, many phone calls and visits home will usually prolong the homesickness.

 While not required, it is strongly recommended that students bring their own computers to Blair.
 Most students use laptops due to their flexibility and limited dorm space.
 Both PCs and Macs are suitable choices.
-Students may also use the computers located in campus buildings, including the Chiang Center, Timken Library and dorm common rooms.
+Students may also use the computers located in campus buildings, including the Chiang-Elghanayan Center for Innovation and Collaboration, Timken Library and dorm common rooms.
 High-speed wireless Internet is available in every campus building.
 For more information, please click here or contact the technology office at firstname.lastname@example.org.

 Every effort is made to place students with a compatible roommate.
 However, roommate issues still arise.
 Remind your child that good communication is very important, as is respect for each other’s space.
 If there are still issues, a student or parent can contact the housemaster for further help and guidance on how to deal with problems.

 There are laundry machines in every dorm and there is no charge for their use.
 All Prep Laundry is an outside service that offers wash and fold, as well as dry cleaning.
 Pick-up and drop-off days are Mondays and Thursdays.
 Service can be arranged through the business office.
 Contact Marivelle Davis at (908) 362-2028, or email@example.com.